Ed Mirvish Theatre: 2010s

 On December 6, 2011, following the expiration of Canon's sponsorship, the theatre was renamed the Ed Mirvish Theatre in honour of Mirvish Productions co-founder Ed Mirvish, who had died in 2007.

 In February 2017, plans were announced to relocate the iconic signage of Honest Ed's—a former downtown department store that Mirvish had also owned—to the façade at the 244 Victoria St. entrance of the theatre, pending approval from the City of Toronto and further restoration of the sign.
+The plans have since been delayed indefinitely, after it was found that the signage was in poor condition, and was too heavy to be installed on the theatre's walls.